yahyafati/face-recognizer/README.md

 # SimpleFace: A Python-Based Facial Recognition Tool

-SimpleFace is a lightweight Python tool designed for simple facial recognition tasks.
+SimpleFace is a lightweight Python tool designed for simple facial recognition and tracking tasks.
 This tool utilizes deep learning algorithms to detect and recognize faces in images or video streams.
+Additionally, the tool also tracks users faec across different frames.

+Using the tracking capabilities, there is a simple game which can be played.
+We hope you enjoy them!

 # Prerequisites